joseramosvalderrama/pipeline-azuredevops-MEANfrontend/README.md

 # HelloWorldAngular

+This application will be used in the course "Software Evolution and Maintenance" of Software Engieering Degre of Technical University of Madrid (Universidad Politécnica de Madrid, ETSI Sistemas Informáticos).

 ## Project description

-The goal of this project is to generate a basic application in Angular to explain the stages of a pipeline in Azure Devops using Docker containers.
-The application only contains a view with a form to save data in our Microsoft Azure database.
-The application is ready to be tested, be built and deployed in an Azure Devops pipeline.
+This is the code of a basic Angular application deployed into Docker containers whose build and release pipelines have to be automated   with Azure Devops.
+This Angular application makes GET & POST requests to an API to get a list of data and save data in an Azure Cosmos DB.
+The application is ready to be built, tested and deployed in an Azure DevOps pipeline.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Project configuration

+Configure the files
+/src/environments/environment.ts
+/src/environments/environment.prod.ts

-Change the url in the file `src/app/services/persona.service.ts` with the url of your API.
-Remember that the url should finish with `/api/`.
+Look the samples in the folder.
+Change the url of the file environment.prod.ts with the url of your API.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` of `ng serve --prod` for a dev server.
+The first one reads the file environment.ts.
+The second one reads the file environment.prod.ts

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+More information https://angular.io/guide/deployment

 ## Build Docker Image